Ethiopian Christmas

 Festive Food

 Christmas in Ethiopia is synonymous with festive feasts.
 After fasting throughout the Advent season, families gather to enjoy a variety of traditional dishes on Christmas Day.
-Central to the Ethiopian Christmas meal is the famous Doro Wat, a richly spiced chicken stew often served with hard-boiled eggs.
+Central to the Christmas meal in Ethiopia is the famous Doro Wat, a richly spiced chicken stew often served with hard-boiled eggs.
 This delicacy, paired with the staple sourdough flatbread Injera, is savored by family members and guests alike, symbolizing the breaking of the fast.

 Other traditional dishes that make an appearance include Kitfo (spiced raw or cooked minced meat) and Tibs (sautéed meat with onions and spices), each representing the flavors of Ethiopian cuisine.
 Coffee ceremonies are also an integral part of Ethiopian Christmas traditions, as Ethiopia is the birthplace of coffee.
 After the meal, the coffee ceremony invites guests to enjoy freshly roasted beans brewed in a traditional clay pot, served with incense and snacks to bring people together.